Bypass TOEFL, GRE, GMAT to Attend U.S. Graduate Schools

 - USC Marshall School of Business (Los Angeles, CA)

 - University of Maryland, Robert H. Smith School of Business (Baltimore, MD)

 GRE is a graduate school entry exam that aims at testing your verbal, quantitative reasoning and writing skills.
 There are several U.S. universities that offer programs which do not require the GRE based on your background and profile.

-Click here to read the list of 9 Universities in the U.S. that Don’t Require GRE.
+Click here to read the go to link list of 9 Universities in the U.S. that Don’t Require GRE.